 Skew-T diagrams have two primary lines.
 The heavy line on the right shows the air temperature recorded as the balloon ascends.
 If we are thinking about atmospheric stability, and whether a parcel rising from below is more or less dense than ‘the neighbors’, this line represents the temperature of the neighbors.

 The stability of the atmosphere can be determined by the angle of the temperature line compared to an adiabat.
-Let’s use the moist adiabat for comparison if we are in a cloud, or the dry adiabat if we are not.
+Let’s use the moist adiabat for comparison if we are inside a cloud, or the dry adiabat if we are not.
 Here’s the procedure: